DanielAlvarado61/CIS141-FinalProject/README.md

 # CIS141-FinalProject
-This project is a simple text-based adventure game inspired by DnD.
+My final project is a simple text-based adventure game inspired by DnD.
 The player creates a hero, explores rooms, fights enemies, uses potions, and collects gold.

 The program demonstrates: